rmottola/Arctic-Fox/testing/web-platform/README.md

 1. Download the chromedriver binary and place it somewhere sensible e.g. `~/bin`

-2. In your goanna source tree activate the virtualenv created by mach, since this has most dependencies already installed.
+2. In your gecko source tree activate the virtualenv created by mach, since this has most dependencies already installed.
 This is typically in objdir/_virtualenv and is activated via e.g.